oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 ### <a name="AttributeVersion1.1" href="#AttributeVersion1.1"> Attribute `Version`</a>

-The `Version` attribute specifies the OData protocol version of the service.
-For OData 4.0 responses the value of this attribute MUST be `4.0.` For OData 4.01 responses the value of this attribute MUST be `4.01.` Services MUST return an OData 4.0 response if the request was made with an `OData-MaxVersion `header with a value of `4.0`.
+The `Version` attribute specifies the OData protocol version of the document, either `4.0`, `4.01`, or `4.02`.

+Services MUST return an OData 4.0 response if the request was made with an `OData-MaxVersion `header with a value of `4.0`.

 ### <a name="ElementedmxDataServices2" href="#ElementedmxDataServices2"> Element `edmx:DataServices`</a>